 Pea weevils were found in April 2016 in the Wairarapa area of New Zealand.
 MPI needs your help to rid the area of this pest and prevent it from establishing in New Zealand.

 Ban on growing peas in Wairarapa area

-- From 4pm 27 July 2016 to July 2018, green and sugar snap peas cannot be grown in the Wairarapa area up to Pahiatua.
+- From 4pm 27 July 2016, green and sugar snap peas cannot be grown in the Wairarapa area up to Pahiatua.

 - This ban applies to both home vegetable gardens and commercial cropping.